knpuniversity/symfony2-series/knpu/episode3/service-container.rst

     php app/console container:debug

-Fancy!
+Ooo la la!
 Our new service is in the container.

 Using the New Service
 ~~~~~~~~~~~~~~~~~~~~~

-Get the new service in our controller.
+Get this new service in our controller.
 You already know how to get objects
 out of the container - we just did it a minute ago with the entity manager.
 It's exactly the same with *our* service::